dyegosutil/aws-s3-presigned-post/README.md

         .build())
 ```

+For more examples look into the `integrationtests` package inside `src/test`.

 ## Features

 - Provides a guided approach with a builder to create a non-error prone `PreSignedPost`
-- Adding the following conditions using the util methods `withConditionName`, `withAnyConditionName` and/or
+- Adding the following conditions using the util methods `withConditionName`, `withAnyConditionName` and
 `withConditionNameStartingWith`.
 The `ConditionName` here can be any of the following:
     - Bucket
     - Region